Symbolism of domes: Middle Ages

-Gold was used as the color of Heaven, and Charles Stewart notes that the emphasis on light from windows beneath the domes of Justinian's imperial commissions corresponds to the Neo-Platonist idea of light as a symbol of wisdom.
-Andrzej Piotrowski writes that Byzantine churches after Justinian's Hagia Sophia often had gold-covered domes with a ring of windows and that gold, as "the most precious metal and the paradigm of purity, was a sign of light and divinity in the writings of St. Basil and Pseudo-Dionysius.
-It 'does not rust, decompose, or wear and can be beaten to the fineness of air.
-Gold was used to invoke the transcendental nature of the Incarnate Christ.'"

-Beginning in the late eighth century, portraits of Christ began to replace gold crosses at the centers of church domes, which Charles Stewart suggests may have been an over-correction in favor of images after the periods of Iconoclasm in the eighth and ninth centuries.
+Beginning in the late eighth century, portraits of Christ began to replace gold crosses at the centers of church domes, which Charles Stewart suggested may have been an over-correction in favor of images after the periods of Iconoclasm in the eighth and ninth centuries.
 One of the first was on the nave dome of Hagia Sophia in Thessaloniki, and this eventually developed into the bust image known as the Pantokrator.
-Otto Demus writes that Middle Byzantine churches were decorated in a systematic manner and can be seen as having three zones of decoration, with the holiest at the top.
+Otto Demus wrote that Middle Byzantine churches were decorated in a systematic manner and can be seen as having three zones of decoration, with the holiest at the top.
 This uppermost zone contained the dome, drum and apse.
 The dome was reserved for the Pantokrator (meaning "ruler of all"), the drum usually contained images of angels or prophets, and the apse semi-dome usually depicted the Virgin Mary, typically holding the Christ Child and flanked by angels.
-Maria Evangelatou writes that Mary became the most commonly depicted figure in the apse semi-dome during the growth of her cult after the end of Iconoclasm in the ninth century for a number of reasons, including that her power as intercessor for the faithful lent itself to depictions on such a focal point for the congregation, and that her role in the Incarnation and role as a bridge between heaven and earth were reinforced by the location of the apse just below the dome.
+Maria Evangelatou wrote that, during the growth of her cult after the end of Iconoclasm in the ninth century, Mary became the most commonly depicted figure in the apse semi-dome for a number of reasons, including that her power as intercessor for the faithful lent itself to depictions on such a focal point for the congregation and that her role in the Incarnation and role as a bridge between heaven and earth were reinforced by the location of the apse just below the dome.